 - I Just Want to Be Normal: They just wanted to find others like himself and to raise a family.

 - Last of Its Kind: It has tried in vain for centuries, perhaps even millennia, to find another of its kind with which to share it's life.
 It has failed.
+However this is later subverted, as it is later elaborated that Father-Mother is racially no different from any other zeno in Zenozoik.
+Meaning he could have impregnated any female in Zenozoik, without the need of kidnapping infants.

 - Mama Bear: Its mother side is extremely nurturing, and is willing to hold off entire angry mobs to protect its children.